Lung Complications of Cancer Treatment

 If you experience symptoms suggestive of ICI pneumonitis, your healthcare team may perform diagnostic tests such as chest X-rays, CT scans, or bronchoscopy to confirm the diagnosis.

 The treatment for ICI pneumonitis depends on the severity of the condition.
 For mild cases, your doctor may choose to monitor your symptoms closely and continue immunotherapy.
-In moderate to severe cases, immunotherapy may be paused, and corticosteroids or other immunosuppressive medications may be prescribed to reduce inflammation.
+In moderate to severe cases, immunotherapy will be paused, and corticosteroids or other immunosuppressive medications may be prescribed to reduce inflammation.
 In extreme cases, additional interventions such as oxygen therapy or mechanical ventilation may be required.

 Risk factors for lung complications of cancer therapy